pantheon-systems/drops-7/profiles/dkan/modules/contrib/manualcrop/README.txt

 After saving the settings you should return to the content type overview and click on "manage display" so you can set the (cropped) image style that should be used.

+Manual Crop adds a "?c=md5_hash" query string parameter to the image url so the at client-side cached image gets refreshed whenever the crop selection changes.
+To prevent an SEO impact, this can be disabled by unchecking the "Reload cache-control" setting at admin/config/media/manualcrop.